 - A1: I have enough money to join a gym and consult with a professional trainer.

-- A2: I’ve previously already managed to lose 13lbs within a month on a different occasion, so I firmly believe I can do it again.
+- A2: I’ve previously already lost 13 lbs within a month on a different occasion.
+As a result, I firmly believe I can do it again.

-- A3: I’ll have access to a personal trainer, helpful advice from my nutritionist friend, as well as additional support from my family.
+- A3: I’ll have access to a personal trainer, helpful advice from my nutritionist friend, and additional support from my family.

-- A4: I have all the necessary resources at hand, as there are several great gyms in my city, as well as an enviable selection of healthy food in the neighborhood supermarket.
+- A4: I have all the necessary resources at hand, as my city has several great gyms.
+I also have an enviable selection of healthy food in the neighborhood supermarket.

-- A5: Considering that I remotely work flexible hours 5 days a week (or 9-to-5 in an office), I can spare 1 hour per weekday to go to the gym, and I have enough time to prepare healthy meals.
+- A5: Considering that I work remotely 5 days a week and my job comes with flexible working hours, I can spare 1 hour per weekday to go to the gym — and I have enough time to prepare healthy meals.
 I can easily spare even more time for the gym and food preparation on weekends.

-To make your goal relevant, ask yourself questions:
+To make your goal relevant, ask yourself the following questions: